mi3nts/MINTS-AQ-FRONTEND-S20/README.md

 Wind Overlay for Angular 2+

-https://github.com/0nza1101/ionic3-leaflet-velocity/tree/master/src'.
-Which is a TypeScript fork based off of this plugin'https://github.com/danwild/leaflet-velocity'.
+https://github.com/0nza1101/ionic3-leaflet-velocity/tree/master/src.
+Which is a TypeScript fork based off of this plugin: https://github.com/danwild/leaflet-velocity.

 Angular Material